Brahma: Southeast and East Asia

-A shrine to Brahma can be found in Cambodia's Angkor Wat.
-One of the three largest temples in the 9th-century Prambanan temples complex in Yogyakarta, central Java (Indonesia) is dedicated to Brahma, the other two to Shiva (largest of three) and Vishnu respectively.
-The temple dedicated to Brahma is on the southern side of Śiva temple.
+A shrine of Brahma can be found in Cambodia's Angkor Wat.
+One of the three largest temples in the 9th-century CE Prambanan temples complex in Yogyakarta, central Java (Indonesia) is dedicated to Brahma, the other two to Shiva (largest of three) and Vishnu respectively.
+The temple dedicated to Brahma is on the southern side of Shiva temple and Vishnu temple.

 A statue of Brahma is present at the Erawan Shrine in Bangkok, Thailand and continues to be revered in modern times.
 The golden dome of the Government House of Thailand houses a statue of Phra Phrom (Thai representation of Brahma).
-An early 18th-century painting at Wat Yai Suwannaram in Phetchaburi city of Thailand depicts Brahma.
+An early 18th-century CE painting at Wat Yai Suwannaram in Phetchaburi city of Thailand depicts Brahma.

-The name of the country Burma may be derived from Brahma.
+The name of the country Burma is derived from Brahma.
 In medieval texts, it is referred to as Brahma-desa.